villadora/express-http-proxy/README.md

 #### limit

+When `parseReqBody` is true, this is passed to `getRawBody`[https://www.npmjs.com/package/raw-body], and accepts the same arguments.

-This sets the body size limit (default: `1mb`).
+This limits the request body size when `parseReqBody` is true. (default: `1mb`).

 If the body size is larger than the specified (or default) limit, a `413 Request Entity Too Large`  error will be returned.
 See [bytes.js](https://www.npmjs.com/package/bytes) for a list of supported formats.

 ```js
 app.use('/proxy', proxy('www.google.com', {